 Reaction & Thoughts:

 This is where the rot set in — the franchise never quite recovered from this sequel.
 A Nightmare on Elm Street 3: Dream Warriors (1987) had a perfect ending and this follow-up seems totally unnecessary.

 A Nightmare on Elm Street 4: The Dream Master, written by Brian Helgeland and Scott Pierce, directed by Renny Harlin (The Long Kiss Goodnight), offers nothing new, relying on a proven formula that begins to look so tired.
 More important, Krueger is no longer the vicious killer of the first three movies — he has been turned into a wisecracking villain straight out of Sesame Street, not Elm Street.

 The level of grotesqueness is high, but the suspense is very low.
 There is an obvious attempt to outdo the murder sequences from previous installments.
 Some of the make-up and visual effects are quite good.
 But the production design, as elaborate as it is, looks a bit cheesy.
-The set-pieces are cool, but not scary.
-Englund’s shameless scenery chewing only helps accentuate the flat storyline.
+The set-pieces are colorful, but not scary.
+Robert Englund’s shameless scenery chewing only helps accentuate the flat storyline.
 In all fairness to the actor, he’s working from a terrible script.

 Conclusions & Final Thoughts: